 Working together towards a more tangible and shared goal, rather than just for the company itself, can make them more comfortable.

 Another great way to get people to start communicating is to set goals within the company.
 Regardless of what type of company you're in, there are endless metrics to measure success.
 Let employees and teams set their own goals for what they want to see.
 Whether it's higher production or reaching more bonuses, be sure it's reachable to some degree.
 Managers and supervisors can help set goals for themselves and their teams as well.
 Employees will talk more with their supervisors because it'll help them make their goals more manageable.

 It all comes back to the team mindset.
 Make sure they know that the business is one unit with dozens of pieces that have to work together.

 What’s the company’s mission statement?
 Not only should it inspire growth, it will let your employees know exactly what the company expects of them.
 Communication is always a winding two-way street.
 By emphasizing a collective goal, you'll give employees a vision of what they're bringing to the team.

 If the company doesn't have a published mission statement, which often happens in new or small companies, consider working with employes to create one.
 Let them be a part of defining what it means to be a part of the company.

 If you want, you could use it as a team-building contest and let employees enter for what they think it should be.
 This act, however small, shows that you have faith in how they view the company.

-In the end, the paramount part of communication is listening.
-Whether it's a workplace miscommunication that's turned into an argument, or someone requesting a new snack machine- everything has to be heard and taken into account.
+In the end, the number one tip to improve internal communication is to listen.
+Whether it's a workplace miscommunication that's turned into an argument, or someone requesting a new snack machine - everything has to be heard and taken into account.
 As an HR manager, you're the acting mother duck to dozens (or hundreds!) of people who need some guidance.
 Help them see that your company is the one they should stick with, and the inevitable return will be overwhelmingly positive.